Let’s face it. Not everyone has time to go to the gym – But everyone has a desire to look and feel their best.

 Aside from this, this machine sits at a reasonable price point and offers everything a new weight lifter needs.

 While home multi gym kits claim to work the entire body, they often neglect to include two critical muscles in the lower body.
-The Marcy Eclipse HG3000, however, ensures that no muscle is overlooked, and provides you with additional accessories to help sculpt and make your dream body a reality.
+The Marcy Eclipse HG5000, however, ensures that no muscle is overlooked, and provides you with additional accessories to help give you a well-rounded workout.

 - Max user weight of 135 kg